argrelay/argrelay/readme.md

 An integration framework to provide contextual Tab-auto-completion<br/>
 for command line interfaces (CLI) in Bash shell.

+Original use case:<br/>
-The original use case is to make auto-completion based on large (config) data sets.
+auto-complete based on large (config) data sets.

 This requires data indexing for [responsive lookup][completion_perf_notes.md]<br/>
 (the client has to start and find relevant data on each Tab-request).